EliasObeid9-02/VocaLinux/doc/sections_en/chapter_3.typ

 #en_std([
   Building upon the standard scheduled sampling strategies discussed in Chapter 2, this project implements a custom strategy featuring a modified linear ramp-up and stabilization cycles.
 This approach was designed to bridge the gap between training and inference while keeping the model as stable as possible.
 This strategy's stages are:

-  #enum(
-    [*Initial Warm-up*: An initial warm-up period was used, during which the sampling probability was held constant.
-This allowed the model to stabilize before being exposed to its own, potentially noisy, predictions.], [*Ramp-up and Stabilization Cycles*: Following the warm-up, the training proceeded in cycles.
+  + *Initial Warm-up*: An initial warm-up period was used, during which the sampling probability was held constant.
+This allowed the model to stabilize before being exposed to its own, potentially noisy, predictions.
+  + *Ramp-up and Stabilization Cycles*: Following the warm-up, the training proceeded in cycles.
 The sampling probability was gradually increased over a set number of epochs, followed by a stabilization period where the probability was held constant.
-This iterative process allowed the model to adapt to the increasing difficulty without becoming unstable.]
+This iterative process allowed the model to adapt to the increasing difficulty without becoming unstable.
-  )

   The probability, $epsilon$, is updated at the beginning of each epoch during a ramp phase.
 The new probability for the current epoch, $epsilon_e$, is calculated by adding a fixed linear increment to the probability from the previous epoch, $epsilon_(e-1)$.